Cycling and hand

 As our main centre is surrounded by trees and hills, we take our guests cycling at Watchtree Nature Reserve, a local charity who offer a wide, flat outdoor space for riders to explore safely at their own pace.
 The nature reserve was built on an old airfield, and the perimeter is dotted with wind turbines.
 Inside the nature reserve are walking trails, a wildlife pond, café, accessible toilets and parking and picnic facilities.

-Our fleet includes standard two-wheel bikes, KMX hand bikes that have 3 wheels and are much lower to the ground, trikes with pedals and bikes for multiple riders.
+Our fleet includes standard two-wheel bikes, KMX recumbents, hand bikes that have 3 wheels and are much lower to the ground, trikes with pedals and bikes for multiple riders.
 Adaptive bikes allow non-ambulant users to ride with a friend or carer, either side-by-side or on the front of the cycle.
 We can also borrow go-kart bikes, family bikes and hand pedalled trikes ensuring inclusive fun for the whole family.

 Under the watchful eye of attentive instructors, guests are encouraged to try a range of vehicles that build strength and confidence at a comfortable pace.
 People with physical and learning disabilities can enjoy learning new skills with specially designed bikes that offer more independence.

-Adaptive cycling and handbiking equipment:
+Adaptive cycling and hand biking equipment

-KMX - hand-powered low 3-wheel bikes
+KMX low 3-wheel bikes

 Hand bikes with 3 wheels